meredithnorman/Tulip-Coin/README.md

 ![9 7mil](https://github.com/user-attachments/assets/0b1a0a81-1bda-4a1b-bba3-e94f53daf778)

 <br> <br>
 This function was pitted against other trading strategies to see who had the most profitable strategy.
 Overall my function gave me the second highest profit of around $45,000, only 1.995 million behind @a-s-russo.
-I was super happy with this and it was great fun using the simulation code to refine my strateegy.
+I was super happy with this and it was great fun using the simulation code to refine my strategy.
 Such fun :)